Coalgebraic Infinite Traces and Kleisli Simulations: Introduction

 Here are our concrete contributions.
-For each of the above combinations of $T$ and $F$: \begin{itemize} \item We show that forward Kleisli simulations are sound with respect to inclusion of \emph{infinite} languages.
-The proof of this general result is not hard, exploiting the above coalgebraic characterization of infinite languages as largest homomorphisms. \item We show that backward simulations are sound too, although here we have to impose suitable restrictions, like \emph{totality} and \emph{image-finiteness}.
-The soundness proofs are much more involved, too, and calls for careful inspection of the construction of infinite trace semantics.
-The proofs are separately for $T=\pow$ and for $\giry$. \item We show that \emph{forward partial execution} (FPE)---a transformation from~\cite{urabeH14genericforward} that aids discovery of fwd./bwd.\ simulations---is applicable also to the current setting of \emph{infinite} trace inclusion.
-More specifically we prove: \emph{soundness} of FPE (discovery of a simulation after FPE indeed witnesses infinite language inclusion); and its \emph{adequacy} (FPE does not destroy simulations that are already there). \end{itemize}
+For each of the above combinations of $T$ and $F$: \begin{itemize} \item We show that forward Kleisli simulations are sound with respect to inclusion of \emph{infinitary} languages.
+The proof of this general result is not hard, exploiting the above coalgebraic modeling of infinitary languages as largest homomorphisms. \item We show that backward simulations are sound too, although here we have to impose suitable restrictions, namely \emph{totality} and \emph{image-finiteness}.
+The soundness proofs are much more involved, too, and call for careful inspection of the construction of infinitary trace semantics.
+The proofs are given separately for $T=\pow$, and for $T=\giry$ and $\lift$, because of differences in the relevant constructions (see Remark~\ref{rem:differencePandG}). \item We show that \emph{forward partial execution} (FPE)---a transformation from~\cite{urabeH14genericforward,urabeH17matSim} that aids discovery of forward or backward simulations---is applicable also to the current setting of \emph{infinitary} trace inclusion.
+More specifically we prove: \emph{soundness} of FPE (discovery of a simulation after FPE indeed witnesses infinitary language inclusion); and its \emph{adequacy} (FPE does not destroy simulations that are already there).
+Suitable restrictions, \emph{totality} and \emph{image-finiteness}, are imposed on the simulating system in order to ensure the adequacy with respect to backward simulation. \end{itemize}